statpascal/spc/readme.md

 user@host:~/src/statpascal> cat cart_b*.bin >cart.bin
 ```

-For small programs, the bank switch overhead can be avoided by either
+For small programs, the bank switching overhead can be avoided by either
-producing a single bank cartride (option *--cart*) or an EA5 image (option
+producing a single bank cartridge (option *--cart*) or an EA5 image (option
 *--ea5*); yielding a performance increase of about 15% for typical
 programs.

 The scripts *runcart.sh*, *runbank.sh* and *runea5.sh* in the
-scripts directory show the invocation of the compiler, xas99 assembler and
+scripts directory show the invocation of the compiler, *xas99* assembler and
 start the *emul99* emulator.

 The following steps are planned:

 - a standard runtime library
 - floating point operations (probably IEEE-754 binary32)
+- internal assembler

 ## License